What Is a Zero Width Space Character?

 It sounds like a paradox.
 How can a space have zero width?
 If it has zero width, does it even exist?

 Yes, it exists.
-And it is arguably one of the most powerful, heavily utilized hidden characters on the modern internet.
-From bypassing automated spam filters to sending completely blank ghost messages to your friends, the Zero Width Space is a digital Swiss Army knife.
+And it is one of the most useful hidden characters in modern text systems.
+From clean line-breaking to blank-looking message tests, the Zero Width Space is a digital Swiss Army knife.

 Let’s break down exactly what it is, why it was invented, and how you can use it.